doubleencore/de-tools-bugreport-android/README.md

 The library which should be included with debug builds requires `WRITE_EXTERNAL_STORAGE` and `READ_EXTERNAL_STORAGE`.
 The no-op version does not have any permissions requirements.

-If supporting M, the activity which enables the observer, or executes a collection will need to implement `onRequestPermissionResult()`:
+If supporting M, the activity which enables the observer, or executes a collection will need to implement `onRequestPermissionsResult()`:
 ```java
     @Override
     public void onRequestPermissionsResult(int requestCode, @NonNull String permissions[], @NonNull int[] grantResults) {